 Displaying and researching some Data Distribution and relationship between data sets instead of studying precise values in each category is a quite common task in data analysis.
 It can be solved with the help of the chart types that we are going to identify and explain in this article.

 Depending on a situation – the kind of data you have and the specific questions you’d like it to provide answers to – you can pick one approach or another.
 Just be careful when choosing between one chart type and another for the subsequent data distribution analysis.
 You want the visualization to clarify data, not obscure it or deliver any sort of confusion.
 Well, simply make sure you understand the following aspects, mind all the details of your situation, and you will have no problem with visualizing data distribution correctly.

 Choose Right Chart Type for Data Visualization.
 Part 3: Data Over Time (Trend Context) April 26th, 2017 by AnyChart Team

 We are continuing the effort to better familiarize you with the world of chart types.
 This time let’s talk about good ways to visualize and explore Data Over Time.

-Watching the change in data over time helps identify trends and dynamics in diverse timeline based sets of values.
-And choosing a right chart type is very important here.
-When applying an inappropriate form of visualization to your data, you might end up with a wrong or simply inaccurate idea of what happened in the past, is taking place now, and/or will occur in the future.
+Watching the change in data over time helps identify trends and dynamics in diverse timeline-based sets of values.
+Needless to say, choosing a right chart type is very important here.
+When applying an inappropriate form of visualization to your data, you might end up with an inaccurate idea of what happened in the past, what’s taking place now, and/or what will occur in the future.
 But we’ll do our best to help you avoid any mistakes in this field so you always make only right decisions based on your date/time data.